gavindewhirst/taxidispatchdocs/README.md

 ### __Important Note on Booking Notifications__
 We issue webhooks as notifications and therefore we do not require your immediate action so we are not awaiting your response. <span style="color: red">If your endpoints are down, we will not currently attempt a re-try.
 You may get multiple notifications for the same change.
 You may not get the notification.</span> All these things can happen and you should handle these situations correctly.

 # __Booking Administration__
- We expect all booking administration to be done using the /v1/bookings endpoints.
+ Everything you need to manage bookings is available via /v1/bookings

 * New Bookings
 * Updated Bookings